-Each candidate may receive a combination of up to $\frac{300}{150}$ one-sided 8 1/2" X 11" or $\frac{150}{75}$ two-sided 8 1/2" X 11" printed materials at no charge.
-These may be posters or quarter-cards3, or a combination of both.
+Each candidate may receive a combination of up to 300 one-sided 8 1/2" X 11" or 150 two-sided 8 1/2" X 11" printed materials at no charge.
+These may be posters or quarter-cards4, or a combination of both.

-- 1. The design must be attached, exactly as it is to be copied, as a PDF to the Candidate Profile Form online and submitted by the application deadline. - 2.
-All materials must include the dates and times of the elections and be in compliance with election guidelines. - 3.
-Candidates may select up to two different paper colors from the swatches provided by the Office of the Assemblies. - 4.
-Materials will be printed in black & white only. - 5.
-No Cornell insignia or logo is allowed. - 6.
-Candidates who do not submit materials, which meet these criteria by the petitioning deadline, forfeit the opportunity to receive such materials. - 7.
+1. The design must be attached, exactly as it is to be copied, as a PDF to the Candidate Profile Form online and submitted by the application deadline

+2. All materials must include the dates and times of the elections and be in compliance with election guidelines

+- 3. Candidates may select up to two different paper colors from the swatches provided by the Office of the Assemblies - 4.
+Materials will be printed in black & white only - 5.
+No Cornell insignia or logo is allowed - 6.
+Candidates who do not submit materials, which meet these criteria by the petitioning deadline, forfeit the opportunity to receive such materials from the Office of the Assemblies - 7.
 The Office of the Assemblies will be responsible for making the copies. - 8.
-The office will not assist in designing, modifying, or otherwise formatting a printed submission.
+The Office of the Assemblies will not assist in designing, modifying, or otherwise formatting a printed submission